KimConcepcion/BeagleBone/README.md

 # BeagleBone
+This repository includes some collected work with the Beaglebone Black board.
+Some of the code is still w.i.p.

 ## Tools
 * Code Composer Studio is a nice IDE from Texas Instruments, which also happens to feature a compiler for the pru's on Beaglebone: